doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-I` : indicates install all language servers and tools for coding diagnostics

-`-L lang` : indicates install the `lang` Language configuration where 'lang' can be one of: All Go LaTeX Python Rust
+`-L lang` : indicates install the `lang` Language configuration where 'lang' can be one of: All Go LaTeX Python Rust SaleVim

 `-n` : indicates dry run, don't actually do anything, just printf's